wqking/metapp/doc/tutorial/tutorial_variant.md

 ```

 Get as std::string will copy the value, that's inefficient.
-We should get as reference.

 ```c++
 ASSERT(v.get<std::string>() == "hello");
 ```

-Get as reference to avoid copy.
+We should get as reference to avoid copy.

 ```c++
 ASSERT(v.get<const std::string &>() == "hello");